microsoft/code-with-engineering-playbook/docs/CI-CD/gitops/secret-management/README.md

 > **TLDR**: Referencing secrets in an external key vault is the recommended approach.
 It is easier to orchestrate secret rotation and more scalable with multiple clusters and/or teams.

-## Encrypted secrets in git repositories
+## Encrypted Secrets in Git Repositories

 In this approach, Developers manually encrypt secrets using a public key, and the key can only be decrypted by the custom Kubernetes controller running in the target cluster.
 Some popular tools for his approach are [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets), [Mozilla SOPS](https://github.com/mozilla/sops)